mrconter1/IntuitiveEngine/README.md

 # IntuitiveEngine

+Imagine yourself being stranded on an deserted island.
+Your only means of computing is a computer capabale of compile C++ and a single function that is capable of drawing a line between two points on the screen.
+What do you do if you want to play Minecraft?

+## Quick Description

-A primitive 3D engine made from the ground up using only a 2D drawLineToScreen function.
+This primitive 3D engine made from the ground up using only a 2D drawLineToScreen function and native C++.
 It can at the moment project around 10 000 points to the screen using the CPU at 60 FPS.
+This engine was created using almost only my own intuation on 3D projection.
+A simple function filling a triangle took a couple of days and I later learned that this is a very studied problem in computer graphics.

+## Features

 - [x] Correct XYZ movement
 - [x] Smooth Mouse input